yesmeck/migrator_web/README.md

 mount MigratorWeb::Engine => '/migrator_web'
 ```

-And open it in your brower http://myapp.dev/migrator_web .
+And open it in your browser http://myapp.dev/migrator_web .

 ## Contributing